 - protect the privacy of individuals and organisations, such as businesses,

 - ensure that the spatial location of mineral or archaeological findings or endangered species is not publicly available.

 Data that is still identifiable (i.e. contains personal information) needs to be managed carefully, through access control and data security measures.

 ANDS De-identification Guide

-This Guide gives a legal definition of de-identification and collates a selection of Australian and international practical guidelines and resources on how to de-identify datasets.
+ANDS' De-identification Guide gives a legal definition of de-identification and collates a selection of Australian and international practical guidelines and resources on how to de-identify datasets.
 It is intended for those who own a dataset and want to de-identify it for the purpose of sharing or publishing the data.
-It covers:

 - `Identifiable, re-identifiable, non-identifiable’ data

 - Australian practical guidance for de-identification

 - Management of identifiable data